anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/appendix-a.md

 By default, the Kubernetes scheduler will run pods belonging to any namespace on any cluster node.
 If it is required that pods from different tenants are run on different hosts, affinity rules can be created by using selecting the desired Node Labels on the Pod definition.
 Alternatively, Node taints can be used to reserve certain nodes for a predefined tenant.

-### A.3.2 Hard Multitenancy with dedicated Kubernetes clusters
+### A.3.2 Hard Multitenancy with dedicated Kubernetes clusters per tenant

 When tenants do not belong to the same trust domain, or the requirements on the cluster setup and configuration are inconciliable, Hard Multitenancy must be implemented by creating multiple Kubernetes clusters for each tenant or group of tenants.